Champions Cup | Rules

 Semi-final 2: winner QF3 v winner QF4

-The semi-final matches will be played at venues designated by EPCR, but the following clubs will have home country advantage in their respective semi-final matches:
+The semi-final matches will be played at venues designated by EPCR, and the highest-ranked clubs from the pool stage will have home country advantage in their respective semi-final matches:

 (a) For Semi-final 1